Sindre01/Thesis_project/readme.md

-# 🧪 Thesis Project – Code generation in the no-resource visual programming language Midio
+# 🧪 Thesis Project – Code generation in the no-resource visual programming language Midio [Midio website](https://midio.com/)

 > A research environment for **Midio** (visual/flow‑based programming) code–generation and evaluation, powered by large‑language models served through **Ollama** on the FOX HPC cluster.
 This where for my Master's thesis at the University of Oslo.
+> Unfortunately, **the Midio compiler is not availble publicly**, but you can find more information about it on the [Midio website](https://midio.com/).
+Therefore, the evaluations scripts (e.g. `run_testing.py`) cannot be runned.
+Still, the code is available for educational purposes and to showcase the research environment I have built.
+All the generated code and results are stored in json files.
+Furthemore, the evaluations, errors and mroe metadata are stored in a MongoDB database i have access to.
-> * AI declearion: AI has been used for certain elements of this project, such as code generation of helper functions/scripts, comments and better visuals (Such as this README.md).
+> **AI declearion:** AI has been used for certain elements of this project, such as code generation of helper functions/scripts, comments and better visuals (Such as this README.md).
 However, the core research and development work has been conducted by me, ensuring that the project remains a product of my own efforts and understanding.

 ---